lfgberg/lfgberg.org/content/posts/competitions/cfc-cth-24/index.md

 ### General Trivia

 1. Which of the following is a technique used in post-exploitation to maintain persistent access to a compromised system without relying on traditional backdoors or implants?

- a.
-Kernel patching
+* Kernel patching
- b.
-Rootkit installation
+* Rootkit installation
- c. **Scheduled task creation**
+* **Scheduled task creation**
- d.
-DLL hijacking
+* DLL hijacking

 2. What is the primary purpose of a bind shell payload in a penetration testing scenario?

- a.
-To establish a reverse connection from the attacker's machine to the target system.
+* To establish a reverse connection from the attacker's machine to the target system.
- b.
-To execute arbitrary commands on the target system and return the results to the attacker.
+* To execute arbitrary commands on the target system and return the results to the attacker.
- c. **To open a network port on the target system and listen for incoming connections from the attacker.**
+* **To open a network port on the target system and listen for incoming connections from the attacker.**
- d.
-To encrypt communication between the attacker and the target system to evade detection.
+* To encrypt communication between the attacker and the target system to evade detection.

 3. Explain the difference between symmetric and asymmetric encryption

- a.
-Symmetric encryption uses two different keys for encryption and decryption, while asymmetric encryption uses the same key for both processes.
+* Symmetric encryption uses two different keys for encryption and decryption, while asymmetric encryption uses the same key for both processes.
- b.
-Symmetric encryption is faster than asymmetric encryption, while asymmetric encryption offers better security.
+ - Symmetric encryption is faster than asymmetric encryption, while asymmetric encryption offers better security.
- c.
-Symmetric encryption uses a pair of keys: a public key for encryption and a private key for decryption, while asymmetric encryption uses only one key for both processes.
+ - Symmetric encryption uses a pair of keys: a public key for encryption and a private key for decryption, while asymmetric encryption uses only one key for both processes.
- **d.
-Symmetric encryption uses a single key for both encryption and decryption, while asymmetric encryption uses a pair of keys: a public key for encryption and a private key for decryption.**
+ - **Symmetric encryption uses a single key for both encryption and decryption, while asymmetric encryption uses a pair of keys: a public key for encryption and a private key for decryption.**

 4. Which of the following is a technique often utilized by attackers to evade detection by security tools and defenders, involving the encryption of malicious payloads to bypass signature-based detection mechanisms?

- a.
-Cross-site scripting (XSS)
+ - Cross-site scripting (XSS)
- b.
-DNS tunneling
+ - DNS tunneling
- c.
-Data exfiltration
+ - Data exfiltration
- **d.
-Payload obfuscation**
+ - **Payload obfuscation**

 5. In a penetration testing scenario, which of the following methods is commonly used to escalate privileges on a compromised system when traditional methods fail?

- a.
-Reverse engineering
+ - Reverse engineering
- b.
-Fuzzing
+ - Fuzzing
- **c.
-Kernel exploitation**
+ - **Kernel exploitation**
- d.
-DLL injection
+ - DLL injection

 6. Which of the following is a technique used in a buffer overflow attack to redirect the program's execution flow to malicious code injected by the attacker?

- a.
-Code obfuscation
+ - Code obfuscation
- b.
-Integer overflow
+ - Integer overflow
- **c.
-Return-oriented programming (ROP)**
+ - **Return-oriented programming (ROP)**
- d.
-Cross-site scripting (XSS)
+ - Cross-site scripting (XSS)

 7. During a penetration test, the tester discovers an outdated FTP server running on the target network.
 Which of the following techniques would be MOST effective for exploiting this vulnerability?

- **a.
-Directory traversal attack**
+ - **Directory traversal attack**
- b.
-Cross-site scripting (XSS)
+ - Cross-site scripting (XSS)
- c.
-SQL injection
+ - SQL injection
- d.
-Buffer overflow exploit
+ - Buffer overflow exploit

 8. In a penetration testing scenario, what is the primary purpose of using a reverse shell payload?

- **a.
-To establish a connection from the attacker's machine to the victim's machine.**
+ - **To establish a connection from the attacker's machine to the victim's machine.**
- b.
-To encrypt data transmitted between the attacker and the victim.
+ - To encrypt data transmitted between the attacker and the victim.
- c.
-To exploit a vulnerability in a web application.
+ - To exploit a vulnerability in a web application.
- d.
-To perform a denial-of-service (DoS) attack on the target network.
+ - To perform a denial-of-service (DoS) attack on the target network.

 9. In a penetration testing scenario, what is the primary objective of post-exploitation activities after gaining initial access to a target system?

- a.
-Deleting system logs to cover tracks
+ - Deleting system logs to cover tracks
- b.
-Extracting sensitive data from the compromised system **c.
-Installing backdoors for persistent access**
+ - Extracting sensitive data from the compromised system
+ - **Installing backdoors for persistent access**
- d.
-Patching vulnerabilities to secure the system
+ - Patching vulnerabilities to secure the system

 10. In a penetration test, which of the following techniques would be most effective for escalating privileges after gaining initial access to a target system?

- a.
-Conducting a brute-force attack against system services.
+ - Conducting a brute-force attack against system services.
- b.
-Exploiting misconfigured network shares to gain access to sensitive files.
+ - Exploiting misconfigured network shares to gain access to sensitive files.
- c.
-Leveraging a zero-day vulnerability to execute arbitrary code.
+ - Leveraging a zero-day vulnerability to execute arbitrary code.
- **d.
-Exploiting a known vulnerability to escalate privileges via a privilege escalation exploit.**
+ - **Exploiting a known vulnerability to escalate privileges via a privilege escalation exploit.**

 11. Which of the following is a key component of a firewall?

- a.
-Intrusion Detection System (IDS)
+ - Intrusion Detection System (IDS)
- b.
-Anti-virus software
+ - Anti-virus software
- c.
-Router
+ - Router
- **d.
-Access Control List (ACL)**
+ - **Access Control List (ACL)**

 12. What is the main advantage of using asymmetric encryption over symmetric encryption?

- a.
-Faster encryption and decryption speed
+ - Faster encryption and decryption speed
- b.
-Requires only one key for both encryption and decryption **c.
-Provides better security for key distribution**
+ - Requires only one key for both encryption and decryption
+ - **Provides better security for key distribution**
- d.
-Less complex implementation
+ - Less complex implementation

 13. What type of attack attempts to deceive users into visiting malicious websites by redirecting them from legitimate websites?

- a.
-Man-in-the-Middle (MitM)
+ - Man-in-the-Middle (MitM)
- b.
-Cross-Site Scripting (XSS)
+ - Cross-Site Scripting (XSS)
- **c.
-Phishing**
+ - **Phishing**
- d.
-SQL Injection
+ - SQL Injection

 14. What is the purpose of a VPN (Virtual Private Network)?

- a.
-To hide IP addresses
+ - To hide IP addresses
- **b.
-To secure network traffic over public networks**
+ - **To secure network traffic over public networks**
- c.
-To encrypt files on a local computer
+ - To encrypt files on a local computer
- d.
-To prevent malware infections
+ - To prevent malware infections

 15. Which of the following is NOT a common authentication factor?

- a.
-Password
+ - Password
- b.
-Biometrics
+ - Biometrics
- c.
-Security Token
+ - Security Token
- **d.
-Public Key**
+ - **Public Key**

 ### Energy Trivia

 1. The Department of Energy supports advancements in sustainable transportation.
 Which of the following is NOT a focus area?

- a.
-Electric vehicle (EV) infrastructure
+ - Electric vehicle (EV) infrastructure
- b.
-Biofuel production
+ - Biofuel production
- c.
-Hydrogen fuel cells
+ - Hydrogen fuel cells
- **d.
-Lead-acid battery research for EVs**
+ - **Lead-acid battery research for EVs**

 2. Which U.S. agency launched the "Building a Better Grid initiative to expand and modernize the nation's electric grid?

- a.
-Environmental Protection Agency (EPA)
+ - Environmental Protection Agency (EPA)
- **b.
-Department of Energy (DOE)**
+ - **Department of Energy (DOE)**
- c.
-Federal Energy Regulatory Commission (FERC)
+ - Federal Energy Regulatory Commission (FERC)
- d.
-Department of Defense (DOD)
+ - Department of Defense (DOD)

 3. Which innovative technology was the Department of Energy exploring to enhance grid resilience against cyber-attacks in 2023 according to their GMI calls?

- a.
-Blockchain technology
+ - Blockchain technology
- **b.
-Quantum encryption communications**
+ - **Quantum encryption communications**
- c.
-AI threat detection systems
+ - AI threat detection systems
- d.
-Satellite grid monitoring
+ - Satellite grid monitoring

 4. What should be the primary objective of a risk management strategy?

-CISM
- a.
-Determine the organization's risk appetite.
+ - Determine the organization's risk appetite.
- b.
-Identify credible risks and transfer them to an external party.
+ - Identify credible risks and transfer them to an external party.
- **c.
-Identify credible risks and reduce them to an acceptable level.**
+ - **Identify credible risks and reduce them to an acceptable level.**
- d.
-Eliminate credible risks.
+ - Eliminate credible risks.

 5. Based on the 2023 U.S. Energy Information Administration, this was the leading renewable energy source.

- a.
-Solar
+ - Solar
- b.
-Hydropower
+ - Hydropower
- **c.
-Wind**
+ - **Wind**
- d.
-Geothermal
+ - Geothermal